== Deadline extension – the final deadline for

 The Connies, the awards that encompass the best of TV and media innovation, have been launched for 2019 and are open for entries.
 This year the International categories include ‘The Premium TV Award’, where the best new TV services and projects are investigated in Oscars-style, and ‘Excellence in Analytics & AI for TV and Video’.
 There is also a category for ‘Best User Experience – All Channels & Platforms’ (UK + International).
 The Connies winners will be announced at an awards lunch at The Banking Hall in central London on Wednesday, May 8, 2019.
-The first deadline for entries is Friday, February 8.
+The final (extended) deadline for submissions is now Friday, February 22.

 The ‘Excellence in Analytics & AI for TV and Video (International)’ category rewards companies for the use of data analytics, artificial intelligence or machine learning to improve television – as a form of entertainment, as an operations process or as a business.
 The use of machine learning to enrich metadata or to identify parts of a sports match that should be turned into highlights, or the use of AI to improve responses to network errors, and the use of data analytics to predict churn are examples of the wide range of applications that are relevant to this category.
 The use of machine learning to enhance video compression is another example.